-Cultural pioneers Fort Kox Five are celebrating 20 years of music in 2023 and returning to Bass Coast for their 13th performance.
-To mark the occasion, FK5's Steve Raskin has compiled 6 favourite tracks to define two decades of funk.
+Cultural pioneers Fort Kox Five are celebrating 20 years of music in 2023 and returning Coast for their 13th performance.
+To mark the occasion, FK5's Steve Raskin has compiled 6 favourite tracks define two decades of funk.

 "From DC to BC! - The story of Fort Knox Five starts in 2003 in Washington DC, and over the last 20 years we pioneered a style of funky music that crosses genres from hip-hop to breaks and all points in between.